tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-02-programming-hive-ddl-table.markdown

 /*
  * copy the schema of an existing table
- * you can specify LOCATION but no other can be defined */
+ * you can specify optional LOCATION but no other can be defined */
 CREATE TABLE IF NOT EXISTS mydb.clone LIKE mydb.employees;